Fan Zhengyi: Technique

 Fan has a very unusual technique.
 He is very left-eye dominant, and when playing the shot, his cue is to the left of his head.
 Before turning professional, he was a member of the Wiraka Snooker Academy and was coached by former professional Roger Leighton.

 Personal life

 Fan was also a promising table tennis player, but decided to concentrate on snooker.

 During his first three years as a professional, he made no century breaks, despite being known as a heavy scorer in junior and amateur tournaments in China.
 In an interview with Liu Song he revealed that he deliberately avoided making them, wanting his first professional century to be a 147.
 He nearly achieved this in the World Championship against Zak Surety, but missed a difficult 13th red to a baulk pocket with the remaining balls in good positions.
 After this, he abandoned the plan.

 During the season, he lives in Sheffield.
-During his first 6 years as a professional, he practiced at the Victoria Academy, sharing a house with fellow professional snooker player Si Jiahui.
+During his first 6 years as a professional, he practiced at the Victoria Academy.
 As of July 2024, he now practices at the Ding Junhui Academy.